estk/nf/more.md

         - Push as much flow as possible through the path.
         - Start a new search.

-Pretty simple stuff, and again for proof, see the text or slides.
+Pretty simple stuff, and again for proof see the text or slides.

 ## Applications

-Coming soon!
+Now we're talking!
+So far, I bet this has seemed really specific to a network of pipes and fluid.
+But hopefully you can see how it would translate to other situations such as cars moving from one place to another through a network of street.
+Let's take it one step further in abstraction for our first application problem, lets see if we can apply this to a quality control problem.
+(Credit again goes to Kleinberg and Tardos for this problem.)